TroutTrout

 Modbus doesn't know what a "user" is.
 So you have to enforce access control at the network and application layers instead.

 Allowlist source IPs at the firewall.
 Only the HMI, the historian, and the engineering workstation should be able to reach port 502 on your PLCs.
 Everything else gets dropped.
-This is crude, but it eliminates drive-by access from random machines on the network.
+This is crude, and IP addresses can be spoofed on a shared segment, but it eliminates drive-by access from random machines on the network and is the fastest control to deploy.

 MFA for remote access, always.
 If anyone is connecting to your control network remotely, whether through a VPN, a jump host, or a cloud gateway, they need multi-factor authentication.
-This is non-negotiable.
+This is non-negotiable, and it is exactly the kind of compensating control NIST SP 800-82 calls for around protocols that cannot authenticate on their own.
 A stolen password should not be enough to reach a PLC.

 Monitoring: You Can't Protect What You Can't See

-Flat Modbus traffic is actually easy to monitor because it's plaintext and well-structured.
+Flat Modbus traffic is easy to monitor because it's plaintext and well-structured.
 Take advantage of that.

 Run an IDS that understands Modbus.
-Snort and Suricata both have Modbus preprocessors.
+Snort and Suricata both have Modbus parsers, and Zeek's industrial protocol analyzers go further by logging every transaction as structured records.
 They can alert on unexpected function codes, writes to register ranges that shouldn't be written to, or traffic from IP addresses that aren't on your allowlist.
+Passive monitoring on a SPAN port adds no load and no risk to the process.

 Baseline your normal traffic first.
 Before you start writing alert rules, capture a week of normal Modbus traffic and characterize it.
 How often does the HMI poll?
 Which registers does it read?
 Does anyone ever write to coils during normal operations?
-Once you know what "normal" looks like, anomalies become obvious.
+OT traffic is far more deterministic than IT traffic, so once you know what "normal" looks like, anomalies become obvious.

 Log everything at the gateway.
 If you're running a Modbus proxy or gateway, log every connection and every function code.
 When something goes wrong, having a full audit trail of who wrote what to which register, and when, is the difference between a 30-minute investigation and a three-day forensic exercise.